 Providing affordable banking in Tanzania.
 Moving from the biggest to the best.

-National Microfinance Bank serves a wide range of customers in rural and urban area’s, including government agencies, civil service, large corporations, SME’s, small-scale farmers, microfinance institutions and retail clients.
+NMB Bank serves a wide range of customers in rural and urban area’s, including government agencies, civil service, large corporations, SME’s, small-scale farmers, microfinance institutions and retail clients.

 When NMB was privatised by the Tanzanian government in 2005, Rabobank acquired a 35 percent stake.
 It was Rabo Development’s first investment in a financial institution, and the aim was to improve access for the Tanzanian population to affordable financial services.
 Besides a direct investment, Rabobank offered management services and technical assistance.